nka1929/Wholesale-Club-Database-Project/README.md

 # Wholesale-Club-Database-Project
-This project aims to provide a scalable data infrastructure that centralizes key business operations such as inventory tracking and financial analysis to support strategic decision-making.
+This project aims to centralize key business operations such as inventory tracking and financial analysis, providing a scalable data infrastructure to support strategic decision-making.
+As the wholesale club continues to dominate its market and expand its operations significantly, It need help updating their data infrastructure to capture a new line of business.
+# Tools Used
+SQL Server
+Power BI
+Google Docs (Report Building)
+Lucidchart (ERD Diagram)